 Catalina Eddie’s | Quick Service Restaurant

-With nautical flags hanging over the entrance, a sign with a fish wearing a sailor’s cap, and overall beach shack vibe, you may think Catalina Eddie’s is the place to go for seafood in Hollywood Studios.
+With nautical flags hanging over the entrance, a sign with a fish wearing a sailor’s cap, and an overall beach shack vibe, you may think Catalina Eddie’s is the place to go for seafood in Hollywood Studios.
 Surprise!
-This is landlubber’s fare only – think Pepperoni Pizza and Caesar Salad with a side of Breadsticks.
+This is landlubber’s fare only—think Pepperoni Pizza and Caesar Salad with a side of Breadsticks.
 Part of Sunset Ranch Market, both seating and dining options are plentiful here, making this a great spot to grab a bite for groups of all sizes and ages.

 Fairfax Fare | Quick Service Restaurant

 Not interested in the usual cheeseburgers and pizza slices?
-Then the Tex-Mex menu of Fairfax Fare, another restaurant in Sunset Ranch Market, is for you.
-With flavorful options like the Empanadas Platter, Mojo Pulled Pork Sandwich, 7-Layer Rice Bowls, and Fairfax Salad, there’s a lot to like here.
+Then the savory, fully loaded waffle bowls at Fairfax Fare, another restaurant in Sunset Ranch Market, are for you.
+With flavorful options like the Barbecued Beef Brisket Bowl, Korean Barbecued Pork Belly Bowl and Buffalo Chicken Bowl, there’s a lot to like here.

 Hollywood Scoops | Snack & Drink Stand